pancht/havodata/README.md

-# havodata
+# HevoData
-Project For HavoData
+Demo Project For HevoData

-# Project setup details

-- `pip install mysql-connector-python`
-- `pip install Faker`
-- `pip install sshtunnel`
-- `pip install pymysql`

 # Project Setup
+- Make sure, You have Chrome browser installed on your system
-- Create a project dir
+- Create a project dir of your choice
   - `mkdir HevoData`
 - CD into project dir
   - `cd HevoData`